oppia/oppia-android/Updating-Maven-Dependencies.md

 }
 ```

 To fix the error, consider the above example.
 For the first maven_dependency: "io.fabric.sdk.android:fabric:1.4.7", the original_link is invalid, and hence we need to find a valid link for this dependency.
-Please coordinate with the Oppia Android team and find a valid link for this dependency, once you have a valid link for this license then categorize it as mentioned [here](https://github.com/oppia/oppia-android/wiki/Updating-Maven-Dependencies#categorizing-the-license-link).
+Please coordinate with the Oppia Android team and find a valid link for this dependency.
+Once you have a valid link for this license then categorize it as mentioned [here](https://github.com/oppia/oppia-android/wiki/Updating-Maven-Dependencies#categorizing-the-license-link).

 For the second maven_dependency: "com.google.guava:failureaccess:1.0.1", you need to find a license by coordinating with the Oppia Android team and then specify it under the artifact_version field of the dependency. e.g -